Skip to main content

 Considerations: Tana is still invite-only and relatively new.
 The learning curve is steep, and the lack of mobile apps is a limitation.

-7. Capacities : Best for Object-Based Organization
+7. Capacities, Best for Object-Based Organization

-Best for: Visual thinkers who want to organize by "objects" rather than notes
+Who it's for: Visual thinkers who want to organize by "objects" rather than notes

 Capacities offers a fresh approach where everything is an "object" with properties and connections.
 It's particularly good for organizing people, books, projects, and concepts.